 \subsection{User Study Data}

 A link to the user study described in Section \ref{sec:human-traces} was spread by a combination of tweets and academic email lists. $205$ participants completed the whole study, while an additional $158$ only played the game and did not answer the questionnaire.
-We were able to extract $565$ playtraces to use as training set data among the participants who completed the questionnaire.
-Our test data is made of the $293$ playtraces from participants who did not complete the questionnaire.
+We were able to extract $565$ playtraces to use as training set data among the participants.
+Our test data is made of additional $293$ playtraces from participants, which brings our total dataset size to $853$.